-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or use them to address problematic loans, likely making the bank more resilient in times of trouble.
-Conversely, losses lessen a bank's ability to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Obviously, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important measure of a bank's earnings.
-The most recent annualized quarterly return on equity for First Hope Bank, A National Banking Association was 5.28 percent, below the national average of 9.28 percent.
+One key way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for First Hope Bank, A National Banking Association was 3.43 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $1.1 million on total equity of $43.1 million.
-The bank had an annualized return on average assets, or ROA, of 0.45 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $1.5 million on total equity of $42.7 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.29 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.